porsche-design-system/porsche-design-system/packages/storefront/src/pages/performance/loading-behaviour.md

 ### Example usage with static CSS snippet
 If you are not able to use **partials** use the **static** solution.
 Just copy the whole `<style>` tag from the static example and put it into the `<head>` of the `index.html` of your application.
 While using the static solution, make sure to list every component you use and **update the list** when you upgrade the version of the `Porsche Design Sytem` with new components introduced.
+Be aware if using custom prefixed components to adapt the style names with your custom prefix.

 ```html
 // index.html